digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 > Performance Max is a goal-based campaign type that allows performance advertisers to access all of their Google Ads inventory from a single campaign.
 It's designed to complement your keyword-based Search campaigns to help you find more converting customers across all of Google's channels like YouTube, Display, Search, Discover, Gmail, and Maps.

-Clicks are not necessarily clicks to the website, they could be Display, Youtube or Gmail Ad Expansion clicks.
+On performance max campaigns clicks can mean different interaction types.
+They are not necessarily clicks to the website, they could be Display, Youtube or Gmail Ad Expansion clicks.

 I'm not sure how to verify this is the issue, but the discrepancy is unique to the PMAX ads campaign and the description fits what we are seeing.